Broughton, Edinburgh: Broughton Street

 Broughton's main thoroughfare is Broughton Street.
 The street has many independent speciality shops.
 Broughton is today at the centre of Edinburgh's "pink triangle", an area of the city with a number of gay bars and clubs.

 Edinburgh's first traffic lights were installed in Broughton Street in 1928.
 The Scottish folk band Silly Wizard were based for some time in a flat located at 69 Broughton Street.
 Phil Cunningham, member of Silly Wizard and younger brother of the band's founder, Johnny Cunningham, lived in Broughton.

-Edinburgh's oldest health food store, Real Foods, has traded on Broughton Street for over forty years.
+Edinburgh's biggest health food store, Real Foods, has traded on Broughton Street for over forty years.
 Opening in 1976 within a former drapers shop, the shop sells natural and organic food, with its goods being completely vegetarian or vegan.